 Utilize the Career Center resources to seek additional opportunities:

 Law schools do not require any specific major or pre-requisite courses for admission to law school.
 Cosnder enrolling in courses that will help you explore subject matters in law or provide a helpful background once you get to law school.
 Such courses should help you develop skills in cultural competence, problem solving, oral communication, written analysis, and critical thinking.
 A sampling of commonly offered course suggestions are listed below.
+Be sure to check the Pre-Law Blog each semester before registration for an updated list of course options!

 |Philosophy 1410||Forms of Reasoning|